Welcome to Spiralytics’ Ultimate SEO Resource! Use the jump links below to skip to a section.

 Released: April 2012

 The Penguin update was monumental in stopping black hat SEO practices, which were rampant during this time.
-It was first known as the “webspam algorithm update” and made SEO practitioners reevaluate how they can gain quality links without cheating their link building tactics.
+It was first known as the “webspam algorithm update” and made SEO practitioners reevaluate how to gain quality links without cheating their link building tactics.

 • Hummingbird